hyzhangnu12/real-time-chat-app/README.md

 # real-time-chat-app
-Develop a real time chat app with React, Flask, and Redpanda
+A real time chat app with React, Flask, and Redpanda